François de Laval: Early life

 Laval's mother served as an example of piety and encouraged him to be charitable to those who were less fortunate.
 Often described as destined for an ecclesiastical lifestyle, Laval was recognized as a clear-sighted and intelligent boy and he was admitted into the "privileged ranks of those who comprised the Congregation of the Holy Virgin."
 This was a society founded by the Jesuits, who aimed to inspire young people to adopt religious lifestyles, and encouraged regular prayer and spiritual practices.
-At the age of eight, Laval received the tonsure and took minor orders, which then allowed him to enter the College of La Flèche in 1631, an institution that educated the sons of the elite families and guaranteed him a good education.
+At the age of eight, Laval received the tonsure and took minor orders, which then allowed him to enter the College of La Flèche (Collège Henri-IV) in 1631, an institution that educated the sons of the elite families and guaranteed him a good education.
 There Laval came into contact with reports of the Jesuit missions to the Huron in Canada, which inspired him to become a missionary, like his patron saint Francis Xavier.

 In 1637, Laval was appointed a canon of the Cathedral of Évreux by the Bishop of Évreux.
 The death of Laval's father in September 1636 left his family in a precarious financial situation.
 François received revenue from the prebend attached to his position as a canon, which allowed him to continue his education.
 Once he completed his classical education at the age of nineteen, Laval left La Flèche to study philosophy and theology at the College de Clermont in Paris.

-However the death of his two eldest brothers in the battles at Nördlingen in 1634 and Freiburg in 1644 made him the head of the family.
+However the death of his two oldest brothers in the battles at Nördlingen in 1634 and Freiburg in 1644 made him the head of the family.
 His mother, the Bishop of Évreux, and his cousin all argued he should abandon his ecclesiastical career.
 Instead Laval helped his mother settle the family's affairs and renounced his rights of primogeniture, which then passed to his brother Jean-Louis.